 This involves increasing the total number of sets of movements performed during a training session.
 This method is particularly suitable for people who want to work on their muscular endurance and develop a more athletic physique.

-Take into account its recovery
+Take into account his recovery

 Adapt progress in case of stagnation